garoyeri/aws-workshop-dotnet/README.md

 ### Local Integration Testing

 The test project was updated to create a test fixture that will create the necesarry table in a local DynamoDB to run the unit tests against a real database.
+These are handled by the `test/AwsHelloWorldWeb.Tests/IntegrationFixture.cs` file and are created once per test collection.
+This will create the DynamoDB schema (deleting the old one) and let you run tests against the database.

-### Deployment
+### Database Permissions

 We're still deploying at a Lambda + API Gateway, but also adding the DynamoDB table that's created.
 We will use the CDK `Table` item to create the DynamoDB table and the Global Secondary Index we'll need to get a sorted list.